 Sodium Laureth Sulfate and Sodium Lauryl Sulfate are strong irritants found in many of skincare products that we have come to expect to be foamy (e.g., shampoos, toothpastes, hand soaps, body washes, etc).
 Many people have found that exposure to SLS triggers eczema outbreaks.

 There are many more ingredients that should be avoided, but avoiding these five ingredients will give you a good start on choosing healthier personal care products for your kids (and for yourself).
-You can check out our Earth911 marketplace for some ideas on products that are safe for your kids.

 Feature image courtesy of leasqueaky